 Tip #2: Show that you can effectively manage stress

-In case of pressure, I always embrace the pressure and look for ways to solve it, i.e., majorly talk over with other teachers and get ideas on handling the situation.
-I also appreciate the stress and see it as a learning tool to avoid incurring it once again.
+In case of pressure, I always embrace the pressure and look for ways to solve it, i.e., talk over with other teachers and get ideas on handling the situation.
+I also appreciate the stress and see it as a learning tool to avoid recurring it.
 I always go the extra mile and ensure I solve the problem.

 18. What Is the Meaning of Success to You as an English Teacher?